octobercms/docs/3.x/extend/cms-components.md

 id = "2"
 ```

-Alternatively the value can be referenced dynamically from the page URL using an [external property value](../cms/components.md#oc-using-external-property-values):
+Alternatively the value can be referenced dynamically from the page URL using an [external property value in a component](../cms/themes/components.md).

 ```ini
 url = "/blog/:my_custom_parameter"